tuedang/media-downloader/README.md

 Beside that, all audio files will be tagged in fields: song title, track number, total track number, album, artist.

 # build
-System requirement: Java 8
+- System requirement:
+    - java 8
+    - maven

-- In order run as application (click and run): mvn package -P app
+- In order run as application (click and run): `mvn package -P app`
-- Build war file to run on tomcat or jetty: mvn package -P web
+- Build war file to run on tomcat or jetty: `mvn package -P web`